Exploring Seeds Simple Science for Preschoolers

 - Engineering: planning and setting up the activity, assembling appropriate tools

-- Art: naming colors of foods and seeds
+- Art: recognizing and integrating colors of seeds into the activity

 - Math: counting seeds, comparing sizes of seeds